 Reports and readings on contemporary environmental issues.
 Weekly discussions in small seminar groups.
-Required of all environmental studies majors and minors.
 May be repeated for credit.
-1 credit (EL)
+1 credit.
+(EL)

 Geographical Information Systems concepts and techniques for creating maps and analyzing spatial and attribute data.
 Emphasis on using GIS to understand relationship between humans and the natural environment.
 Lecture and lab.
-Prerequisite: MATH 140 or consent of instructor.
-3 credits (IS or QR)
+Prerequisite: BIOL 285 or MATH 140 or consent of instructor.
+4 credits.
+(IS or QR)

-Relationship between social groups and natural and human-built environment, human-induced environmental decline, sustainable alternatives, environmentalism as social movement, public enviromental opinion, environmental racism and classism.
+Relationship between social groups and natural and human-built environment, human-induced environmental decline, sustainable alternatives, environmentalism as social movement, public environmental opinion, environmental racism and classism.
 Social dimensions of built environment including urban sprawl, development, place, space, community, and urban design.
-4 credits (IS)
+4 credits.
+(IS)

 Analysis of public policy issues pertaining to the environment such as: pollution control, energy production and conservation, greenhouse gas emissions, ozone depletion, acid rain, riparian area preservation, land use planning, government regulation versus free market environmentalism, Endangered Species Act.
 May be repeated as topics vary.
 Prerequisite: MATH 140 or ECON 210 or POLS 335 or consent of instructor.
-3 credits (IS, WI)
+3 credits.
+(IS)

 Basic principles of forest ecology with emphasis on Pacific Northwest.
 Management of forests with reference to ecological, political and economic factors.
 Lecture, laboratory and field trips. $60 lab fee.
-Prerequisites: 201 or BIOL 210; MATH 140.
+Prerequisites: 201 or BIOL 210; BIOL 285 or MATH 140.
 Offered spring even-numbered years.
-4 credits (NW)
+4 credits.
+(NW)

 Investigation into scientific, social, and political factors that affect species diversity.
-Includes examination of population biology, ecology, and evolution in relation to the emergence, extinction, and preservation of specifies.
+Includes examination of population biology, ecology, and evolution in relation to the emergence, extinction, and preservation of species.
 Explores the role of the scientist in society with consideration of the history of science, the history of the environmental movement, environmental ethics, and politics.
 Lecture and laboratory. $60 lab fee.
-Prerequisites: 201 or BIOL 210.
-Offered spring of odd years.
+Prerequisite: 201 or BIOL 210.
+Offered spring of odd-numbered years.
 4 credits.
+(NW)

 Opportunity for outstanding students to assist faculty in the classroom and laboratory.
 May not be repeated for credit.
 Prerequisite: application and consent of instructor.
-3-4 credits (Satisfactory/Unsatisfactory) (EL)
+3-4 credits.
+(S/U) (EL)

 Introduction to epidemiology of disease.
 Acute and chronic diseases are discussed from population point of view.
 Topics include modes of transmission, outbreak investigation, surveillance of acute infections and chronic diseases, and microbial and environmental causes.
-Prerequisites: 201 or BIOL 210, MATH 140.
+Prerequisites: 201 or BIOL 210; BIOL 285 or MATH 140.
 Offered fall of odd-numbered years.
-3 credits
+3 credits.
+(QR)

 Study of the effects of water and air pollution, food additives, pesticides, heavy metals, organic solvents, mycotoxins, and radiation.
 Examines concepts of toxicology, epidemiology, risk assessment, safety control, and environmental law.
 Prerequisite: 201 or BIOL 210.
 Offered fall of even-numbered years.
 3 credits.
 (IS or GP)

 Supplemental work in environmental study for advanced students with adequate preparation for independent work.
-NOTE: The Independent Study Petition must be completed and approved before enrollment.
 Prerequisite: consent of instructor.
-1-5 credits
+1-5 credits.

 Any Questions?
 If you are interested in learning more about the curriculum at Linfield, please contact the Office of Admission at (800) 640-2287 or email email@example.com.
 An admissions counselor will be happy to answer your questions or put you in touch with a faculty member.